US STOCKS-IBM, United Tech drag Dow; Apple results weigh on futures

 expectations, above the 63 percent average beat rate since 1994.

-nearly six years in the second quarter, in part due to the
+in the second quarter, in part due to the strong dollar that

 The Dow Jones industrial average fell 181.12 points,